Grooming the Irish Setter

 Irish Setters shed year-round, with heavier shedding during seasonal transitions.
 During these periods, increase brushing frequency and maintain consistent bathing to remove dead undercoat.

-Softer, lighter texture Denser, longer, fully feathered coat
+Adult Denser, longer, fully feathered coat Requires consistent maintenance

 Classic Irish Setter Cut: Maintains natural length and flow with tidy feathering.